ashwinhs/Python/README.md

 ## Example 4: DS: Implementing Stacks in Python
 (File: Stack.py)<br />
-This shows how to implement stacks in Python using Lists.
+This shows how to implement stacks in Python using Lists.<br />
 (File: StackExamples.py)<br />
 How to use some stacks to solve problems!
 This covers the following :<br />
 1. Reverse a String using a Stack